holtwick/twindy/README.md

 ## Predefined Values and Colors

 Predefined values are prefixed by `-`.
-This convention should help to better see the difference of a mixin and a value.
+This convention should help to better see the difference of a mix in and a value.

 Such values are e.g. colors.
 These have been adopted from Tailwind and can be used beautifully as follows: